awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 # IAM access roles for Amazon Kendra<a name="iam-roles"></a>

 When you create an index, data source, or an FAQ, Amazon Kendra needs access to the AWS resources required to create the Amazon Kendra resource\.
 You must create a AWS Identity and Access Management \(IAM\) policy before you create the Amazon Kendra resource\.
 When you call the operation, you provide the Amazon Resource Name \(ARN\) of the role with the policy attached\.
-For example, if you are calling the [BatchPutDocument](API_BatchPutDocument.md) operation to add documents from an Amazon S3 bucket, you provide Amazon Kendra with a role with a policy that has access to the bucket\.
+For example, if you are calling the [ BatchPutDocument ](API_BatchPutDocument.md) operation to add documents from an Amazon S3 bucket, you provide Amazon Kendra with a role with a policy that has access to the bucket\.

-The Amazon Kendra console enables you to create a new IAM role or to choose an IAM existing role to use\.
+You can create a new IAM role in the Amazon Kendra console or choose an IAM existing role to use\.
 The console displays roles that have the string "kendra" or "Kendra" in the role name\.

 The following topics provide details for the required policies\.
 If you create IAM roles using the Amazon Kendra console these policies are created for you\.